HubertDrazkowski/hubertdrazkowski.github.io/_pages/about.md

 <div style="text-align: justify; padding-bottom: 20px;">

 I love applied mathematics.
 In particular, broadly defined statistics and machine learning.
-Currently, I focus my attention on **combining sequential decision making and causal inference**.
+Currently, I focus my attention on </strong>combining sequential decision making and causal inference</strong>.
 Sequential decision making appeals to me, because it is about making impact and gathering useful information.
 Causality fascinates me, because it formalizes knowledge.

 You can find my CV on the respective subpage.
 </div>